CS411DSO-SP25/MinaMehdinia/README.md

 **Title:** Academic Navigator

-**Purpose:** The users are prospective graduate students, early career researchers, who wants to explore authors, universities, and coauthor networks.
+**Purpose:** The users are prospective graduate students, early career researchers.
+They want to discover top authors, explore research areas, compare uhniversities, and manage a list of potential advisors.
+They also want to find potentail collaborators, see who's active in a certain domain, and keep track of interesting papers.

 **Demo:** LINK